 Before we prove the theorem, we introduce some notation.
+To simplify the presentation we assume from now on that the number n of leaves is even.

-Given the optimal tree, OPT, we may fix its leaves in several different orders; each order is produced by representing OPT as a planar graph where its leaves are all embedded on a line, the root is above the line and all edges of the tree are straight lines going down from each parent to its children with no crossing edges.
-Denote each such ordering by the function $\pi: V \to [n]$ .
-E.g., if we fix the tree such that leaf i is in fact first in the left-to-right resulting order, then $\pi(i) = 1$ .
+Defining a tree ordering: Given an HC tree T, we may fix its leaves in several different orders.
+Each order is produced by representing T as a planar graph where its leaves are all embedded on a line, the root is above the line and all edges of the tree are straight lines going down from each parent to its children with no crossing edges.
+Denote each such ordering by the function $\pi(T): V \to [n]$ .